N-NEJATISHAHIDIN/N-NEJATISHAHIDIN.github.io/README.md

 ## Work Experience
 **Computer vision research intern. @ [Humane](https://humane.com/) (_May.
 2023 - Aug.
 2023_)**
-- Worked in the area of transfer learning and domain gap
+- Worked in the area of transfer learning and addressing domain gaps

 **Computer vision research intern. @ [Zillow Group](https://www.zillowgroup.com/) (_May.
 2022 - Dec 2022_)**
-- worked in the area of Camera localization and scene underestanding
+- Worked in the area of camera localization and scene understanding

 ## Projects and Publications